-Subject Fee: \$ 40 per year First Aid - Level 2: \$ 75
+Subject Fee: \$ 40 approx. First Aid - Level 2: \$ 90 approx.

-Students who successfully complete the course are eligible for the award of CHC22015 Certificate II in Community Services Work.
+Students who successfully complete the course are eligible for the award of CHC32015 Certificate III in Community Services Work.

-This one year course provides entry-level training for the community work sector in the human services industry and is a prerequisite to studying Allied Health and Children's Services at WSSC.
+This course provides entry-level training for the community work sector in the human services industry.

-- Prepare for work in the Community Services Industry - Deliver service to clients.
-Respond 2. effectively to difficult or challenging behaviour
+- Prepare for work in the Community Services Industry - 2.
+Deliver service to clients.
+Respond effectively to difficult or challenging behaviour

-This program may provide an appropriate pathway into higher level qualifications, such as aged care, disability, youth work and home and community care.
+This program may provide an appropriate pathway into higher level qualifications, such as aged care, disability, youth work, home and community care or social work.